MBetters/iceglobe.github.io/index.md

-TreeGurt,
+TreeGurt

-HitBox- Medium (gets larger when using ult),
+HitBox- Medium (gets larger when using ult)

 Passive Ability- Camouflage.
 TreeGurt when standing still for 2 seconds, he becomes a tree and becomes a Healing Totem.
 The Healing Totem will have a small radius of 30 meters.
 Any teammate within this radius gains a 3 times healing bonus.
 Doesnt consume any mana unless TreeGurt uses his channeling ability during this which boosts the healing entirly.